xcp-ng/xcp-ng-org/docs/guides/amd-performance-improvements.md

 This page details performance improvements on AMD processors and how to deploy the fixes on your pool.

-## What's the "AMD EPYC performance" story?
+## 📖 What's the "AMD EPYC performance" story? {#whats-the-amd-epyc-performance-story}

 This issue was first identified on EPYC processors in 2024, which is why it was first called the "AMD EPYC performance issue".
 However, it affects all AMD processors, not just the EPYC product line.